Everything Happens for a Reason / Todo pasa por algo

 Red Flags:

-Won't date short men = Rude, closed minded, more interested in image over chemistry.
+Explicitly won't date short men = Rude, closed minded, more interested in image over chemistry.

 Mentions therapy.
 That's nice that you go therapy.
-I don't need to know about it on your dating profile.
+I don't need to know about it on your dating profile!
 Oh wait, you want me to go to therapy?
 So you want to "fix" me and you don't even know me yet?
 Maybe you should ask your therapist about that, for $150/hr.
-(I have since learned that sometimes this just means that a woman doesn't want to be our therapist or deal with someone who is hung up on their ex.
+(I have since learned that sometimes this just means that a woman doesn't want to be my therapist or deal with someone who is hung up on their ex.
 In that context this is a totally innocent and healthy comment.
 I take it back!)

 Mentions that she doesn't do 50/50 or that she doesn't date cheap men - Sounds very low class.
 And I only buy things for women who either don't ask for them or who ask appropriately.
-If you don't go on coffee dates, just say no. You don't need to advertise how entitled and narcisistic you are.
-And although I always pay, I have to say my best dates and best relationships have been with women who offered to split the check or buy the next one.
+If you don't go on coffee dates, just say no. You don't need to advertise how entitled and narcissistic you are.
+And although I generally always pay, I have to say my best dates and best relationships have been with women who offered to split the check or buy the next one.

 Cats, vegan, 420, or anything else that is totally fine but which makes us a bad match.

 Mentions being to 57 different countries (and counting!)
 Sorry no, I can't keep up.
+And why would you count how many countries you've been to?

 Mentions either being liberal or conservative.
 (USA).
 Read my page about politics to see why.